Mr-cool08/tolka/README.md

 # 3. Usage

 Home page: The home page displays general information about the translation service.
-That are the website that are displayed before the form
+This part is not a part of the application.

 Submit Translation Job: